Effective January 1, 2024

 - Children’s Privacy.

-We do not knowingly permit children (under the age of 13 in the US or 16, if you live in the EEA) to sign up for a Botdoc account.
+We do not knowingly permit children (under the age of 13 in the US or UK or 16 if you live in the EEA) to sign up for a Botdoc account.
 If we discover someone who is underage has signed up for a Botdoc account, we will take reasonable steps to promptly remove that person’s personal information from our records.
-If you believe a person who is underage has signed up for a Botdoc account, please contact us at firstname.lastname@example.org
+If you believe a person who is underage has signed up for a Botdoc account, please contact us at firstname.lastname@example.org.

 - Your California Privacy Rights.